2/2 Multisig

 Copy the entire line Multisig...5ozpN and be sure to capture the whole thing when copying.

-Send this line to person B through a private communication channel.
+Send this line to person B through a confidential communication channel.

 Person B does the same and sends his output to person A.